Strategic Classification with Non-Linear Classifiers: Class-level analysis

-\paragraph{Complexity increase.} While lower effective VC is indeed a possibility, the effective complexity generally stays the same or increases.
+\paragraph{Complexity increase.} Though a lower effective VC is indeed a possibility, a more plausible outcome is for it to stay the same or increase.
 As an intuition for how the VC might increase, consider the simple example in Fig.~\ref{fig:vc+apx} (left).
-Here $H$ includes 4 non-overlapping classifiers with $\VC(H)=1$, yet under strategic behavior, the effective classifiers overlap increasing the shattering capacity to 2.
+Here, $H$ includes four non-overlapping classifiers (each color is a separate classifier) with $\VC(H)=1$.
+Yet, with strategic behavior, the effective classifiers (dashed curves) overlap, increasing the shattering capacity to 2.
 This case can be generalized to give $VC(\Heff) = \theta(d \cdot VC(H))$ (see Appendix~\ref{apdx:vc_increase1->2}).
 We next identify a simple generic sufficient condition for the effective complexity of any learnable class to be non-decreasing.
-The proof of Thm.~\ref{thm:closed_scalin_VC} can be found in Appendix~\ref{apdx:closed_scalin_VC}. \begin{theorem} If $H$ is closed under input scaling and $\VC(H) < \infty$, then $\VC(H) \le \VC(\Heff)$. \end{theorem} \extended{A class $H$ is closed under input scaling if $h(x) \in H \Rightarrow h(ax) \in H \,\, \forall a \in \R_+$.} This applies to many common classes, such as polynomials, polytopes, and most neural networks.
-In the case of polytopes (positive-inside), we can also upper bound the VC of the effective class.